chassing/linux-sysadmin-interview-questions/README.md

 * What is a dynamically/statically linked file?
 * What does "configure && make && make install"?
 * What is puppet/chef/ansible used for?
-* How do you create a new mysql user?
 * How do you create a new postgres user?
 * What is a virtual IP address?
 What is a cluster?
 * How print the strings of printable characters in files?